Sexual Harassment Training

 EMPLOYER CONSIDERATIONS REGARDING SEXUAL HARASSMENT

-Employers may be held liable in cases of employment-related sexual harassment.
+Employers may be held liable in cases of employment-related sexual harassment, which is a form of discrimination.
 As such, employers are recommended to undertake reasonable care to prevent and promptly correct such harassment.
-For instance, this generally requires an employer to establish, disseminate, and enforce an anti-harassment policy and complaint procedure (EEOC, 1999).
+For instance, this generally requires an employer to establish, disseminate, and enforce an anti-discrimination policy and complaint procedure.

 Liability for Harassment by a Supervisor